-This can happen when you’re exchanging money at home, or when you’re overseas, so it’s a good idea to be aware of it whenever you’re exchanging money.
+This can happen when you’re exchanging money at home or when you’re overseas, so it’s a good idea to be aware of it whenever you’re exchanging money.

-Our suggestions are to make sure you always changing your money with a reputable money changer, and always count your cash yourself before leaving the counter.
+Our suggestions are to make sure you always change your money with a reputable money changer, and always count your cash yourself before leaving the counter.
 If they’re counting too fast, ask them to slow it down so you can keep up, and always keep your receipt so you can go back to them if you find a problem later on.

 Wrong Change Or Overcharging

-- Unmetered taxi drivers at the airport or in tourist areas offer you a flat rate fare that is actually higher than what you would pay in a metered taxi
+- Unmetered taxi drivers at the airport or in tourist areas offer you a flat-rate fare that is actually higher than what you would pay in a metered taxi

 It’s also a good idea to make sure you always have smaller denomination notes on you to pay for inexpensive items, as getting change can be hard in some places.
-And always pay attention to what you hand over and what you get given back, and count your change before you leave the store.
+Always pay attention to what you hand over and what you get given back, and count your change before you leave the store.